 PLAINTIFF

-VS. CIVIL ACTION NO
+vs. CIVIL ACTION NO

 DEFENDANT

-ORDER FIXING BOND AND DIRECTING T BE DISSOLVED UPON FILING OF SUC HAT ATTACHMENT (PROCESS IN REM) H BOND, FRCP SUPPLEMENTAL E(5)
+BE DISSOLVED UP AND DIRECTING THAT ATTACHMENT (PROCESS IN REM) ON FILING OF SUCH BOND, FRCP SUPPLEMENTAL E(5)

-Upon the stipulation of counsel for, defendant, to the amount of to [state attachment is attachment (process in rem) issued hereund , plaintiff, and counsel for of bond to be filed in this action, pursuant rule], for the purpose of dissolving the er it is
+Upon the stipulati , defenda to / attachment (process in r ion of counsel for, plaintiff, and counsel for ant, to the amount of bond to be filed in this action, pursuant [state attachment rule], for the purpose of dissolving the rem) issued hereunder it is

 ORDERED:

-a) That the amount of bond to be sum of(\$); and filed by the defendant is hereby fixed as the
+a) That the ar sum of (\$ mount of bond to be filed by the defendant is hereby fixed as the); and

-b) Upon filing of a bond in the a good and sufficient Surety approved by the this action will be dissolved and the case will amount of () with e court, the attachment (process in rem ) in proceed in ordinary course.
+good and sufficient Sur g of a bond in the amount of () with ety approved by the court, the attachment (process in rem) in wed and the case will proceed in ordinary course.

 Dated:

-Unit ted States District/Magistrate Judge
+United States District/Magistrate Judge

 The above Order is hereby stipulated to and agreed upon:

-Attorney for Plaintiff
+Attorney for Plain tiff

-Attorney for Defendant
+Attorney for Defe ndant

 PLAINTIFF

-VS. CIVIL ACTION NO
+VS. CIVIL ACTION NO.

 DEFENDANT

-LEASE OF A VESSEL OR VITH FRCP SUPPLEMENTAL RULE E(5)
+LEASE OF A VESSEL OR /ITH FRCP SUPPLEMENTAL RULE E(5)

-whose behalf property or the vessel nan plemental E(5) and L.A.R.
-E(8)(b), plaintiff, on hed has been seized, moves the ited States Marshal for the District of e vessel named This request is
+whose behalf property or the vessel name court to enter an Order directing the Unit lemental E(5) and L.A.R.
+E(8)(b), plaintiff, on had has been seized, moves the ited States Marshal for the District of e vessel named This request is

-(Describe the reasons in sufficient detaorder) ail to permit the Court to enter an appropriate
+(Describe the reasons in sufficient deta order) ail to permit the Court to enter an appropriate

-DATED at, Missi 20 issippi, this the day of,
+DATED at, Missi 20 ssippi, this the day of,

 (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)

 cc: Counsel of Record

 PLAINTIFF

 VS. CIVIL ACTION NO.

 DEFENDANT

-HE RELEASE OF A VESSEL OR PROPERTY E WITH FRCP SUPPLEMENTAL E(5)
+E RELEASE OF A VESSEL OR PROPERTY E WITH FRCP SUPPLEMENTAL E(5)

-release the The cou, finds GRANTED, hereby ORDERS the er FRCP Supplemental E(5) and L.A.R.
-E(8)(a), to urt, being fully advised in the premises, particularly is the Motion to Release is well taken and should be united States Marshal to release the vesseleld in his custody in this action to its rightful owner, with the top to be filed with the clerk.
+release the The cour , finds GRANTED, hereby ORDERS the er FRCP Supplemental E(5) and L.A.R.
+E(8)(a), to rt, being fully advised in the premises, particularly to the Motion to Release is well taken and should be united States Marshal to release the vesseleld in his custody in this action to its rightful owner, with y to be filed with the clerk.

 This, the day of , 20

 UNITED STATES DISTRICT MAGISTRATE/JUDGE

 The Request for Release of of Plaintiff filed.

 Order and Submitted by: (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)

 cc: Counsel of Record

-PLAINTIFF vs. CIVIL ACTION NO. DEFENDANT TMENT OF SUBSTITUTE CUSTODIAN, FRCP PPLEMENTAL E(C) of, custodian for (A been directed by the clerk of this co pursuant to a warrant for arrest issu custody of such, which States Marshal for the D arshal for the District of Mississippi has purt to seize, Official No, used by the clerk.
-The Marshal expects soon to be in is currently located at The United District of Mississippi has no facilities for the custody substitute custodian will be required.
-2. has fact as substitute cur cilities for fleeting and custody of the, stodian for it at a rate of \$ per day. custodian of, Offi sts that the court appoint as substitute cial No until further order, to become Marshal has seized the and has RESPECTFULLY SUBMITT ED, this day of, (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address)
+OLAINITIE" PLAINTIFF VS. CIVIL ACTION NO DEFENDANT NT OF SUBSTITUTE CUSTODIAN, FRCP EMENTAL E(C) priaintin (A As grounds for the e motion, Plaintiff states as follows: peen directed by the clerk of this court to pursuant to a warrant for arrest issued l custody of such, which is o al for the District of Mississippi has to seize, Official No, by the clerk.
+The Marshal expects soon to be incurrently located at The United ct of Mississippi has no facilities for the custody titute custodian will be required.
+2. has facilitie and is willing to act as substitute custod s for fleeting and custody of the, ian for it at a rate of \$ per day. custodian of, Official that the court appoint as substitute No until further order, to become rshal has seized the and has RESPECTFULLY SUBMITTED, this, day of, (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address)